codediodeio/geofirex/README.md

 const geo = geofirex.init(firebase);
 ```

-#### Write Geo Data
+### Write Geo Data

-First, you'll need to add some geolocation data in your database.
-A `collection` creates a reference to Firestore (just like the SDK), but with some extra geoquery features.
+Next, add some geolocation data in your database.
+A `collection` creates a reference to Firestore (just like the SDK), but with some extra geolocation tools.
 The `point` method returns a class that helps you create geolocation data.

 ```ts
 const cities = geo.collection('cities');